 Eurex supports stop market orders, OCO orders, BOC orders and closing-auction-only orders exclusively for futures products, but not for options products.
-Stop limit orders are currently not supported for any product.
+Stop limit orders are currently supported for products which are included in the Trading Hours Extension, as e.g. FESX, FDAX, FDXM, FGBL, FGBS, FGBX, and all MSCI futures.